Frequently Asked Questions

 Why doesn’t one or all of Teacher Tom Walters’ advanced students take over teaching a Tai Chi Chuan Class with the City of Fullerton Recreation Department?
 Teacher Tom Walters did ask if any of the advanced students would be interested in continuing the Tai Chi Chuan classes with the City of Fullerton Recreation Department.
 The advanced students have full time jobs and/or family care obligations that make it impossible to commit to teaching a Tai Chi Chuan class on a regular basis.

 What does the monthly Tai Chi Club fee cover?
 The monthly fee that our Club Treasurer collects from each of us pays for the monthly room rental fee permit to the City of Fullerton Recreation Department.
 We are a not-for-profit Tai Chi Club that practices the Tung Family Yang Style Tai Chi Chuan forms.
-Due to Covid-19 restrictions, the City of Fullerton has not rented any rooms for any type of activity.
-We are currently not collecting any monthly club membership fees.

 Do you practice any other Tai Chi Chuan styles other than Tung Family Yang Style Tai Chi Chuan forms?
 No. Our Tai Chi Chuan Club in Fullerton practices only the Tung Family Yang Style Tai Chi Chuan forms as taught to us by Teacher Tom Walters.
 As part of the stipulation to be allowed to continue practicing the Tung Family Yang Style Tai Chi Chuan forms, we promised our Teacher Tom Walters not to “combine” or “merge” with other Tai Chi Chuan styles.
 We practice “pure” Tung Family Yang Style Tai Chi Chuan.